ishaniray/Python-Basics/README.md

 # Python-Basics
-A collection of rudimentary programs written in Java.
+A collection of rudimentary programs written in Python.